-My internet went out the other day, and while I could just use my laptop over a mobile hotspot, I kinda just felt like using my desktop.
-So, since my desktop doesn’t have wifi, and I wanted to take the challenge, I decided to try getting an Ethernet connection over the 4G hotspot.
+My internet went out the other day, and while I could just use my laptop over a mobile hotspot, I wanted to use my desktop.
+So, since my desktop doesn’t have wifi, and I wanted to take the challenge.
+I decided to try getting an Ethernet connection over the 4G hotspot.
 The idea was this, essentially extending a wifi network to Ethernet:

 First things first, boot the pi and enable ip forwarding:

 Next was to connect the pi to the 4G hotspot.
 This was just a matter of using wpa_supplicant:

 Next was just to make sure the default route was over the wifi interface using either the route -n or ip route command.
 Now we just need to allow traffic to be forwarded from the ethernet interface to the wifi interface.
 We need to add this iptables rule (it allows the other devices to use the internet through the Rpi):

 iptables -t nat -A POSTROUTING -o wlan0 -j MASQUERADE

 Voila!
 Now just make sure the pi is on my LAN network, and point my desktop’s gateway to my pi’s ip address (under the ipv4 network interface settings in Windows), and it has internet access over the 4G hotspot!
 Now I just have to make sure windows doesn’t go off and download updates…

 If you wanted to rebroadcast this internet using another wifi interface, that’s totally possible (just like a wifi relay), but it takes a bit more work.
 You would basically do everything the same (set up the iptables rule over the wifi interface connected to the internet side, etc) but you also have to set up a DHCP server on the wifi hotspot to assign addresses and a gateway address.
 I use isc-dhcp-server, and I encourage you to try setting it up.